Linnea87/charge-together/README.md

 ### Lighthouse Report
 ### Automated Testing
 ### Responsiveness

 ### User Stories Testing

-Here I have viewed the user stories in my GitHub project, and carefully gone through my acceptance criteria for each user story.
+Here I have viewed the user stories in my GitHub project, and carefully gone through my acceptance criteria for each user story that has been implemented.

 If the criteria is met, it is marked in these tables below.

 Finally the issue for each user story in my project has been closed if the acceptance criteria was met.